Mental Health Facilities Charles County, MD

 Mentor Maryland Institute For Family Centered Services

-Mentor Maryland Institute For Family Centered Services is a mental health clinic in Charles County, MD, located at 200 Kent Avenue , Suite 101, 20646.
+Mentor Maryland Institute For Family Centered Services is a mental health treatment clinic in Charles County, Maryland, located at 200 Kent Avenue , Suite 101, 20646 zip code.
 Mentor Maryland Institute For Family Centered Services provides outpatient treatment.
-Mentor Maryland Institute For Family Centered Services offers trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Mentor Maryland Institute For Family Centered Services also supports people with trauma, LGBT and children/adolescents with serious emotional disturbance.
-Additional services offered at Mentor Maryland Institute For Family Centered Services include court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.
+Mentor Maryland Institute For Family Centered Services provides cognitive behavioral therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Mentor Maryland Institute For Family Centered Services also supports people with trauma, people with serious mental illness and transitional age young adults.
+Additional services provided by Mentor Maryland Institute For Family Centered Services consist of family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn More